CINEPHILIA SCREENWRITING LAB FOR SHORTS

 ABOUT LAB MENTOR

 Aside from film, Darine is a published playwright and short story writer.
-Her science fiction literary work appeared in various publications in print and online as well as featured in exhibitions in New York, Berlin and London.
+Her work appeared or is forthcoming in various publications in print and online.

 She holds an MFA in screenwriting and film directing from the prestigious Art Center College of Design in Pasadena, California.
 She has mentored numerous screenwriting workshops at film festivals and institutions such as the Asian American Writers’ Workshop in New York, Med Film Festival in Rome, Arab Film festival in Rotterdam, Cinetopia Film Festival in Detroit, Mizna Literary Gathering in Minneapolis, Dubai international Writers’ Center in UAE among others.
-She has served as a jury on several short film competitions at international film festivals in New York, Sydney, Beirut and Rotterdam.
+She has served as a jury on several short film competitions at international film festivals in New York, Sydney, Lebanon, Palestine and The Netherlands.

 More about her work here: www.darinehotait.com